RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 4 - Privacy requirement

-about: Issue for the privacy requirement
+- About: Issue for the privacy requirement
-title: User can only see their own profile
+- Title: User can only see their own profile
 ---

 After successfully logging in, a user should be able to: